 Sometimes there are some things that we just can’t see.
 Let’s say there’s no attic space.
-It’s vaulted ceiling and we can’t see anything.
+It’s a vaulted ceiling and we can’t see anything.
 I’ll say, “Look, I physically don’t know what I’m going to find when I get in here.
 You may have a change order.”
 It’s very rare that it happens, because of that attic inspection.

-However, we would still know if you have shiplap deck.
+However, we would still know if you have a shiplap deck.
 We can pull up on the edges and look inside and see that.
 It’s the rot issues that we sometimes can’t see.
 But as far as the deck issue, that’s something that the roofer knows from the start.

-If you’ve gotten a lower bid from another contractor, call us to schedule an Apples to Apples consultation.
+If you’ve got a lower bid from another contractor, call us to schedule an Apples to Apples consultation.
 We can compare our bid to another contractor and explain line by line why we charge what we do, and possibly what the other company is leaving out.